opencypher/website/_posts/blog/2017-07-17-ocig1-MANDATORY-MATCH-blog.markdown

 `MANDATORY MATCH`, a new variant of the `MATCH` clause, comes to the rescue by allowing the author of a query to force a match in the cases where there is an expectation of matching at least one node complying with a given pattern, enabling implicit query validity checking; i.e `MANDATORY MATCH <pattern>` will cause a query to fail when `pattern` does not produce at least one result.
-This means it is now possible to raise appropriate exceptions when there are errors in the query itself, such as invalid/non-existent parameter values etc.
+This means it is now possible to raise appropriate errors when the query itself contains invalid portions, such as non-existent parameter values.
 In all other aspects, however, `MANDATORY MATCH` works in the same way as `MATCH`.

 Returning to our recommendations example, let's take a look at __Query 2__, which is a rewritten version of __Query 1__ using `MANDATORY MATCH`: